We are committed to your safety and excellence.

 - Our Security office is another layer of safety, providing an extra presence at key university properties like libraries and housing.
 With security personnel on the street, we can identify and respond to safety issues more rapidly.

 - Compliance staff members work in an ongoing effort to maintain campus compliance with mandates set forth in legislation like the Clery Act, Violence Against Women Act, Title IX, Preventing Sexual Violence in Higher Education Act, protection of minors and many other federal and state laws that regulate university procedures.
 These experts are specially trained in interpreting very complex statutes which would subject the university to significant penalties if it were to fall or remain out of compliance.

 - Student Patrol officers are trained students that provide another campus patrol asset, as well as the free SafeWalks program to help our campus community members travel safely at night.

 The Division of Public Safety has been a leader in progressive approaches to campus safety, but there remains much work to be done.
-Our strategic plan lays out our primary focus areas for the next three years, which are intentionally responsive to the needs voiced by our community during the past year.
+Our strategic plan lays out our primary focus areas from 2022-2025, which are intentionally responsive to the needs voiced by our community.

 The Division of Public Safety is a group of professionals, and our work speaks for itself:

 - The University of Illinois Police Department is a Tier II accredited agency by the Illinois Law Enforcement Accreditation Program.
 This is the highest recognition any law enforcement agency in the state can receive, and it reflects the fact that our training and policies are up to the highest professional standards.

 - Our efforts have earned a Ready To Respond campus designation from the Illinois Emergency Management Agency — meaning that we have the appropriate resources in place to quickly mitigate and recover from natural and manmade disasters.